 The technique is the same for all types of film, the time you will spend depends on how long the film has been on the glass for.
 Please look at our video tutorial.
-If you would like us to come and remove your old film and install new film, please contact us and we can give you a quote for both.

 Simply using soapy water and a squeegee or soft cloth.
 Avoid any abrasive material, or any strong detergent or cleaning product.